Shady-shaikh/fooDie/README.md

 ## Description

-fooDie is a basic design of a food website where you can visit diffrent sections and explore multiple categories of foods.
+fooDie is a basic responsive design of a food website where you can visit diffrent sections and explore multiple categories of foods.

 ## Getting Started